 - 1. Satisfactory completion of all Pace University required courses and courses for the Physician Assistant Program; - 2.
-Satisfactory completion of all courses in the professional curriculum with a grade of 80% (B-) or better; - 3.
+Satisfactory completion of all courses in the professional curriculum with a grade of 80% (B-) or better: - 3.
 Satisfactory completion of all clinical rotations; - 4.
 Satisfactory completion of all assignments; - 5.
 Satisfactory completion of a comprehensive written examination at the end of the didactic year; - 6.
-Satisfactory completion of a comprehensive physical exam and clinical skills practicum (CSP) or simulation at the end of the didactic year; - 7.
-Satisfactory completion of a comprehensive written examination at the end of the clinical year;

-- 8. Satisfactory completion of a comprehensive OSCE (Objective Structured Clinical Evaluation) at the end of the clinical year; - 9.
+Satisfactory completion of a comprehensive physical exam and clinical skills practicum (OSCE) or simulation at the end of the didactic year; - 7.
+Satisfactory completion of a comprehensive written examination at the end of the clinical year; - 8.
+Satisfactory completion of a summative evaluations. - 9.
 Completion of the PACKRAT examination twice in the clinical year; - 10.
 Compliance with standards of conduct and guidelines for ethical conduct and professional performance standards as listed in the student handbook.